Bondey/ntInfo/README.md

 -a                      Only will show objects which ACL leaves privs for 'AllUsers' or 'LoggedUser'

--ss                     Try to start as much Services as posible befor checking Objects (Driver/Devices)
+-ss                     Try to start as much Services as posible before checking Objects (Driver/Devices)